vbocan/mcafee-bruteforce/README.md

 - WoEuoXP/I1hxbgri8otQ+ZSCh6A= (9 chars, lower and upper case letters)
 - +EQwmmJeZonna+XpXmzj4AGCg14= (extremely long password, presumably 17 characters long.
 This is a real challenge!)

 **NOTE:** This program is of little practical value because of the time it may take to find long and complicated passwords.
-A more sensible aproapch is using precompiled word lists, leet speak rules and other variations to reduce the time.
+A more sensible approach is to use precompiled word lists, leet speak rules and other variations to reduce the time.